Mobile App Development Cost in 2026: A Complete Pricing Guide for Businesses

 The Real Cost of Running Your App After Launch

-Development cost gets most of the attention, but the ongoing cost of running an app is often what catches business owners off guard.
+Development costs get most of the attention, but the ongoing costs of running an app are often what catch business owners off guard.
 Once your app is live, you have recurring monthly costs that continue for as long as the app runs.

 Monthly Running Cost Summary